accessibility-in-practice/code-listings/README.md

 ## About the Book

 This book is for digital product teams working in organizations where accessibility is required or expected, but access to expertise is limited.
 These include developers, designers, product managers, and technology leaders across public- and private-sector organizations who are familiar with modern web development and care about building the right solution – even in the face of real-world constraints.
 This book provides practical, sustainable guidance to help them plan, deliver, and maintain accessible web applications and content.

+## Feedback

+If you spot an issue or have a suggestion, feel free to open an issue.
+Improvements are always welcome.